mirima2/other_products_guidelines/docs/source/field_licence_condition.rst

    *Required* property in OpenAIRE instead of optional in DataCite.

-   OpenAIRE uses this property to explicit declare the licence of the resource via :ref:`d:rightsuri`.
+   OpenAIRE uses this property to explicitly declare the licence of the resource via :ref:`d:rightsuri`.
 OpenAIRE recommends including license information if available.